hust-twj/TinyPngCompressor/README.md

 ### Manual Installation

-1. Build the plugin using Gradle:
+1. Clone the project and build the plugin using Gradle:
    ```bash
    ./gradlew buildPlugin
 2. Find the output `.zip` file in `build/distributions/`